2019 Global Progress Report

 Smarter co-operation and stronger country-level partnerships are key to achieving sustainable development.
 Supported by the Global Partnership, participating governments monitor effective development co-operation commitments at the country level, tracking progress against ten indicators to ensure that all development efforts are in line with four internationally-agreed principles for effective co-operation.

-Country governments consider the monitoring exercise as a useful instrument as they engage with development partners and others, and a basis for strengthening their national co-operation policies and multi-stakeholder co-ordination mechanisms; and as part of their broader support to tracking and implementing the Sustainable Development Goals, including through generating data for SDG 17 and SDG 5.
+Country governments consider the monitoring exercise as a useful instrument as they engage with development partners and others, and a basis for strengthening their national co-operation policies and multi-stakeholder co-ordination mechanisms.
+It also supports tracking and implementing the Sustainable Development Goals, generating data for SDG 17 and SDG 5.

 Who participates in the monitoring?

 Participation in the monitoring exercise is voluntary for all stakeholders.
 The process is led by partner countries, in consultation with their development partners and other important domestic actors.

 Since 2011, 99 countries have led these exercises in collaboration with the vast majority of bilateral and multilateral development partners and other important domestic actors.